altocodenl/tagaway/readme.md

             });
 ```

-We compute the ids of all the pictures that match the query.
+We compute the ids of all the pivs that match the query.
 This will be either the intersection of all the ids for each tag.
 If there are `ytags`, we also use the query key.
 In the case of `allMode`, we perform the *union* of all tags, since there might be shared tags for the user.

-The year tags are queried separately from normal tags because 1) if more than one year tag is sent, we want the union (not the intersection) of their pictures; and 2) it's not possible to share a year tag with another user, so the querying is simpler.
+The year tags are queried separately from normal tags because 1) if more than one year tag is sent, we want the union (not the intersection) of their pivs; and 2) it's not possible to share a year tag with another user, so the querying is simpler.

 ```javascript
             multi [allMode ? 'sunion' : 'sinter'] (dale.go (tags, function (users, tag) {